Numi-Mac-License/Numi-Mac/README.md

 ## Additional Information for macOS Users

-<a href="#">Vectornator</a> is often chosen by Mac users who want a dedicated vector design and illustration solution that respects platform conventions.
+<a href="#">Numi</a> is often chosen by Mac users who want a dedicated calculator and unit converter solution that respects platform conventions.
 Its focused interface avoids unnecessary distractions and helps people stay in control of their workspace even during longer sessions.

 In practice, the app slots neatly into broader <a href="#">macOS workflows</a>.
 It cooperates with system utilities, cloud services and automation tools, so users do not need to reinvent their entire setup.
 Instead, they can extend what they already have with a reliable, specialized component.

-For teams and professionals, Vectornator offers a clear path to repeatable results.
+For teams and professionals, Numi offers a clear path to repeatable results.
 Settings can be standardized, documented and shared so everyone works from the same foundation.
 Over time, this consistency reduces friction and supports a healthier, more maintainable workflow.

 ---